Dear Dr. Sylvia,

 Dear Ms. Fairness,

-The Glass Ceiling is Outdated
+Glass Ceiling thinking is outdated

 HOWEVER, the concept of the glass ceiling has put men and women in antagonistic positions.
 It’s still based on winners and losers.

-A great read is Anne-Marie Slaughter’s book Unfinished Business: Women Men Work Family.
+For example, a great read is Anne-Marie Slaughter’s book Unfinished Business: Women Men Work Family.
 Here she gives a vision of what true equity between men and women looks like.

-I am sending you, Ms. Fairness, a challenge.
+Therefore, I am sending you, Ms. Fairness, a challenge.

-The visual, if you will, of a woman cheerleading a male for a position, is quite intriguing.
+Most importantly, the visual, if you will, of a woman cheerleading a male for a position, is quite intriguing.

-Let me cut to the chase.
+In other words, let me cut to the chase.
 Assuming all three are good and that one is even better, what difference does gender make here?

-What is your responsibility to helping build a strong bridge that we can all walk over together?
+Likewise, what is your responsibility to helping build a strong bridge that we can all walk over together?

-Let’s all work toward that goal.
+To sum up, let’s all work toward that goal.
 We will be healthier, happier and more connected with each other.

 Let me know what you decide.